robweber/trash-panda/README.md

 ## Host Types

-Host types are a way to define specific types of device, such as a server or network switch.
+Host types are a way to setup specific types of devices, such as a server or network switch.
 Each type can include service checks that you'd expect every device of this type to have.
 An example may be a Web Server device type that includes a status check on port 80 by default.

 Device types can also define configuration variables that must be included in host configs so that service checks execute properly.
-Using the above example of an http command from above an example host type definition could be:
+Using the above example of an http command an example host type definition could be:

 ```
 web_server: